Jacotsu/4chanLurker/README.md

 # 4chanLurker
 ##Synopsis
-4chaLurker is nothing more than a simple script made for fun, it'0s only purpose is to fetch and show a random image from one of the specified boards
+4chaLurker is nothing more than a simple script made for fun, it's only purpose is to fetch and show a random image from one of the specified boards
 ##Installation
 Just download the 4chanLurker folder and make the **4chanLurker.py** file executable: